AnishBashyal/E_GBS/README.md

 # E_GBS

-First experience Flutter, Dart and FireBase.
+First time experience with Flutter, Dart and FireBase.

 This project is just meant for my practise!